koudounasalkis/divergence-in-speech-systems/README.md

 ![wav2vec 2.0 base to large - subgroups](images/w2v2l_most_divergent.png)

-You can also investigate the gain in performance at the subgroup-level when changing one model (i.e., wav2vec 2.0 base) with another one (i.e., HuBERT base).
+You can also investigate the gain in performance at the subgroup level when changing one model (i.e., wav2vec 2.0 base) with another one (i.e., HuBERT base).
 For example, the following table shows the subgroups that most benefit or fail to benefit when changing these two models:

 ![wav2vec 2.0 base to HuBERT base - subgroups](images/w2v2_base_to_hub_base.png)